buiquangthanhcode/Java-Swing---Slang-Dictionary-App/README.md

 ## Slang Dictionary App
-To run program ,please switch branch "program" and then clone this repository.
+To run program ,please switch branch "master" and then clone this repository.